A minimal C++ development environment

 it is probably the most used revision control systems

-While not necessary for developing, a revision control system help to save and organize your work now, and can help you in the future once you start collaborating with other people for fun or professionally.
+While not necessary for development, a revision control system helps to save and organize your work and can help you in the future once you start collaborating with other people for fun or professionally.

 Build system